-Qualifying entities are excluded from the definition of "provisional taxpayer"8 and are not required to make provisional tax payments or submit provisional tax returns.
+Qualifying entities are excluded from the definition of "provisional taxpayer" and are no longer required to make provisional tax payments or submit provisional tax returns for years of assessment ending on or after 1 January 2009.
 A qualifying entity that has taxable income must settle its tax liability on assessment.